List of Best in Show winners of Crufts

-The title Best in Show is awarded annually to the dog chosen as winner of the Crufts dog show, according to conformation show rules.
+The title Best in Show is awarded to the dog chosen as winner of the annual Crufts dog show, according to conformation show rules.
 This title was first awarded in 1928, the initial winner being Primley Sceptre, a fawn Greyhound.
 Previously, Crufts had used the title "Best Champion", sponsored by the Illustrated Kennel News, which was awarded from 1905 to 1914.
 The first winner of Best Champion was Ch.
 The Sable Mite, a Pomeranian.
 According to Crufts: The Official History the first winner of that award was the first dog to be considered the "best" at a Crufts show, although it only lists winners between 1906 and 1912.

 When Best Champion was introduced at Crufts in 1905, it was seen by Charles Cruft as an extension of the other titles already available at the show.
 The class was one of several classes reserved for Crufts subscribers at the cost of a guinea per year.
 Because of the restriction in entry, there were years when the winner of Best Champion was defeated in other classes which were not restricted to subscribers.
 Crufts was not the first dog show in the UK to introduce this type of title, the first event to do so was at the Cambridge Canine Society Show in 1900.

 The change to Best in Show was considered by the press to be of little significance and was not promoted by Charles Cruft, and did not require a dog to have won its Best of Breed class until 1936.
 It did however remove restrictions on entry, which remained until the mid-1960s when entry to Crufts was restricted to dogs who had already become a champion by gaining championship points at other dog shows.